How to Stop the Dreaded Dentures and Bad Breath Problem

 Drink lots of water.

 You hear this from everyone: Your general practitioner, your personal trainer, your nutritionist.
 Lo and behold, they are right.
-Not only does water keep your gut in alignment and your muscles refueled, but also keep bad breath at bay.
+Not only does water keep your gut in alignment and your muscles refueled, but also keeps bad breath at bay.
 The Mayo Clinic says keeping your mouth moist with water helps wash away food particles and bacteria.

 If you are drinking plenty or water and still feel as though you may be suffering from chronic dry mouth, your dentist or doctor could recommend an artificial saliva preparation or oral medication to stimulate the flow of saliva.